davecra/trello-complete/write-up/page.md

 ✨ Start your **14-day free trial** of premium features anytime — no obligation.
 💌 Have questions or suggestions?
 [Contact us here](https://kryl.com/?page=contact).

 ---

+### Subscription Information

+Are you considering a subscription or curious about the cost?
+We have a lot of different subscription options to meet any need you might have, from personal to team to enterprise:

+- A single board for just you monthly subscription for $1/mo.
+- A single board for just you annual subscription for $10/yr.
+- All boards for just you monthly subscription for $3/mo.
+- All board for just you annual subscription for $30/yr.
+- A single board all members monthly subscription for $3/mo.
+- A single board all members annual subscription for $30/yr.
+- Or, an enterprise annual subscription $99/yr.

+For more information on you can also access it from Power-Up Settings, and the **About** tab, click the **Subscription Information** button to find out more.
+Or, you can [visit our website here](https://kryl.com/?page=/subscription1).

+---